 - salt & pepper to taste

-- Refrigerate at least two hours before serving.
+- Refrigerate for at least two hours before serving.
 Garnish with paprika if desired.

 - Cook potatoes just until fork tender.
 Don’t overcook or they can absorb water and become mushy.

 - Thin-skinned or baby potatoes do not have to be peeled or can easily be peeled after boiling.

 - Potatoes should be cooled before adding the dressing.